-3. Ask the student which pile is greater (i.e., which pile Mr. Greater Gator wants to eat).
-When the student indicates the first pile, show all three cards of Mr. Greater Gator.
-Place Mr. Greater Gator between the piles with his mouth open to the larger amount.
+3. Ask the student which pile is greater.
+When the student indicates the first pile, show all three cards of greater than, less than, and equal to.

-- 4. Tell the student Mr. Greater Gator is very hungry, so his head is turned toward the greater pile.
-Tell the student we say this set (point to 7) is greater than (point to greater than sign) this set (point to 2). - Repeat with sets of, for example, 1 and 9, 2 and 2, and 8 and 3.
-For each comparison, state whether one set is greater than, less than (i.e., smaller than), or equal to (i.e., the same as) its counterpart. - 6.
-Clear the table of candies.
-Agree with the student that, so far, it was easy to tell which pile of candy Mr. Greater Gator wanted to eat because you could see by looking at the piles which one was greater (or if they were equal).
+- Tell the student that the symbol is open to the side that is greater and closed to the side that is less than. - Repeat with sets of, for example, 1 and 9, 2 and 2, and 8 and 3.
+For each comparison, state whether one set is greater than, less than (i.e., smaller than), or equal to (i.e., the same as) its counterpart. - Clear the table of objects.
+Agree with the student that, so far, it was easy to tell which pile of objects was greater (or if they were equal).
 Tell the student that sometimes you can't tell just by looking which pile is greater.

-7. Put 10 candies on the table in a pile; in a separate pile, put 9 candies.
+7. Put 10 objects on the table in a pile; in a separate pile, put 9 objects.

 - 8. Ask the student if he or she can tell just by looking which pile is greater.
 When the student indicates that he or she can't, suggest that the student count each pile to find out which one has more. - 9.
-Line up the candies from the first pile.
-Touch each candy while counting out loud.
-State that there are 9 candies, and write "9" on the dry-erase board.
-Tell the student we write "9" to help us remember there are 9 candies in this pile. - 10.
-Line up the candies from the second pile.
-Touch each candy while counting out loud.
-State there are 10 candies in the second pile, and write "10" on the dry-erase board.
-Tell the student we write "10" to help us remember there are 10 candies in that pile. - 11.
-Tell the student you know Mr. Greater Gator should eat the 10 because 10 is greater than 9.
-Place the appropriate card between the 9 and 10. - 12.
-Tell the student that to show which number is bigger, you can draw just Mr. Greater Gator's mouth.
-The gator's mouth is the sign we use in mathematics to tell which number is bigger than the other.
+Line up the objects from the first pile.
+Touch each object while counting out loud.
+State that there are 9 objects, and write "9" on the dry-erase board.
+Tell the student we write "9" to help us remember there are 9 objects in this pile. - 10.
+Line up the objects from the second pile.
+Touch each object while counting out loud.
+State there are 10 objects in the second pile, and write "10" on the dry-erase board.
+Tell the student we write "10" to help us remember there are 10 objects in that pile. - 11.
+Tell the student you know that 10 is greater than 9.
+Place the appropriate card between 9 and 10. - 12.
+Tell the student that to show which number is greater, you draw the symbol with the opening facing the greater number.
+This is the sign we use in mathematics to tell which number greater.
 Move the card aside and write "<" on the board.
-Point to the sign and then trace it on the gator's mouth.
+Point to the sign and then trace the sign.
 Tell the student that this sign means "less than."
 Read to the student while pointing to each symbol: "9 is less than 10." - 13.
 Repeat with sets of, for example, 5 and 5, and 8 and 7.

 - Guided Practice: 1.
-Place a set of objects (e.g., 8 candies) on the table, in a random assortment.
-Place a second set of objects (e.g., 5 candies) on the table in a separate pile. - 2.
+Place a set of objects (e.g., 8 objects) on the table, in a random assortment.
+Place a second set of objects (e.g., 5 objects) on the table in a separate pile. - 2.
 Ask the student to decide which pile is greater.
 Have the student touch and count each pile, and write the amounts on the board. - 3.
 Have the student write "<," ">," or "=" between the numbers. - 4.
 Have the student read the equation out loud, using the correct vocabulary: greater than, less than, or equal to. - 5.
 Repeat with at least six examples so that the student has practice with each symbol (e.g., 2 and 2, 5 and 7, 8 and 3, 10 and 10, 4 and 6, 9 and 5).